seattle-javascript-401d25/16-19-auth-asset-mgt/LAB-17.md

 * Write 200, 400, and 401 **OR** 404 tests for `/login` (Auth router)
 * Write 200, 400, and 401 **OR** 404 tests for `POST /<resource-name>`
 * Write 200 and 401 **OR** 404 tests for `GET /<resource-name>/:id`
-* **This will involve changing the 400 error codes I already gave you to a 401.
-Think about the most appropriate place in the code that should be 401 error codes instead, and change it there.**
+* **This will involve changing the 400 error codes I already gave you to a 401 or 404.
+Think about the most appropriate place in the code that should be changed to a more appropriate error code instead, and change it there.**

 ## Documentation
 Same as previous lab, with addition of new `login` routes.